-For a glimpse of our nation's history, head to the Sweet Auburn neighborhood.
-There you'll find the modest home where Civil Rights leader Martin Luther King, Jr. was born and raised.
+Walk in the footsteps of one of history's most important figures with a visit to the Martin Luther King, Jr. National Historical Park.
+Here you'll find the modest home where civil rights leader Martin Luther King Jr. was born and raised.
 You can also head over to the Ebenezer Baptist Church, where King was once a pastor.
-And right next to King's grave site, you'll find engaging exhibits on the Civil Rights movement.
+And at The King Center, you'll find engaging exhibits on the civil rights movement and King's gravesite.
 These, along with several other landmarks and museums, are jointly considered a national historic site.